okuramasafumi/rspec-current.vim/README.md

 It's very unstable.
 It's not documented yet and the implementation is immature.
 Feel free to try it but everything is subject to change in the future.

+## Limitations

+It required Ruby 3.2 since it uses new features added to `RubyVM::AbstractSyntaxTree` in Ruby 3.2.

 ## Usage

 Install it with your favorite package manager.
 After installation, two functions are available.